protontypes/open-sustainable-technology/README.md

 - [Free Earth Data Science Courses & Textbooks](https://github.com/earthlab/earthlab.github.io) - A site dedicated to tutorials, course and other learning materials and resources developed by the Earth Lab team.
 - [ESM-lectures](https://github.com/nworbmot/esm-lectures) - Lecture slides for KIT Energy System Modelling course.
 - [Quantitative Plant](https://www.quantitative-plant.org/) - A website presenting image analysis software tools and models for plants.
-- [GreenCity](https://github.com/ita-social-projects/GreenCity) - Teach people in a playful and challenging way to have an eco-friendly lifestyle
+- [GreenCity](https://github.com/ita-social-projects/GreenCity) - Teach people in a playful and challenging way to have an eco-friendly lifestyle.
 - [GEOG0133](https://github.com/profLewis/GEOG0133) -  Open Terrestrial Carbon modelling and monitoring lecture.
 - [NOAA-Affiliated-Projects](https://github.com/NOAAGov/NOAA-Affiliated-Projects) -  A list of GitHub accounts and repositories that are contributed to by National Oceanic and Atmospheric Administration staff from line offices and/or staff office throughout the organization.